ExtendJ/ExtendJ/ExtensionMigrationGuide.md

-If you are maintaining a JastAddJ extension we understand that these API changes can be difficult or frustrating to keep up with, but we see the changes are seen as a necessary evil.
+If you are maintaining a JastAddJ extension we understand that these API changes can be difficult or frustrating to keep up with, but we see the changes as a necessary evil.

 This guide is meant to help with migrating an extension from an older version of JastAddJ to the current version.
 Migrating to the latest version of JastAddJ means that your extensions will become more conformant with the Java specification, due to the bug fixes that have been added to JastAddJ since version 7.1.
-You should also see increased performance after updating.
+You should also see improved performance after updating.

 Please keep in mind that we are still changing JastAddJ rapidly at this moment, so if you want to continue with a more stable version you may want to wait for